Overview

 The OpenHound Jamf collector is the SpecterOps-supported tool for retrieving Jamf Pro tenant data for BloodHound.

-The OpenHound Jamf collector supports two authentication patterns:
+The OpenHound Jamf collector supports two authentication methods against the Jamf API:

 * Import the resulting data with the [Jamf OpenGraph extension](/opengraph/extensions/jamf/getting-started)